SuperOfficeDocs/superoffice-docs/docs/api/sales/stakeholders.md

 uid: sale_stakeholders
 description: Sale stakeholders
 author: Bergfrid Dias
-so.date: 10.27.2021
+so.date: 11.05.2021
-keywords: database
-so.topic: concept
+keywords: sale, stakeholder, hasStakeholders, API, saletype, salestakeholder so.topic: concept so.version: 7.1
 # so.envir:
 # so.client:
 ---

 # Sale stakeholders

-New from 7.1: A sale may now have one or more stakeholders, a contact or person with an extra interest or role in the sale.
-This may be turned off using the preference in **SOAdmin - Preferences - Sale - Enable Stakeholders (default yes)**

 [!include[License requirement](../includes/req-sales-prem.md)]

+A sale may have one or more stakeholders: a contact or person with an extra interest or role in the sale.
+This can be turned off using the preference in **SOAdmin - Preferences - Sale - Enable Stakeholders (default yes)**.

 With this preference turned on a new archive is presented for sales of type.

-![Stakeholders][img1]
+![Stakeholders -screenshot][img1]

-This will also make the sale visible on more than one company salesarchive if **Include Stakeholders** is ticked.
+This will also make the sale visible on more than one company salesarchive if **Enable Stakeholders** is set.

-![Include Stakeholders][img2]
+![Enable stakeholders setting -screenshot][img2]

 Use your favorite query tool and try this query: